fbpx

 There are two ways to define social media privacy.

 #2 – social media apps engage in interest-based advertising and share your information with third parties who then show you interest-based ads within the app.
-When you really dig into the privacy policies of your favorite apps, you often find that they are sharing your data with a lot of third parties.
+When you dig into the privacy policies of your favorite apps, you often find that they are sharing your data with a lot of third parties.

 Controlling both is very important.